 Tires on your vehicle (s) are one of the most important components of the towing package.
-Without inflated tires you will not be moving anywhere
+Without inflated tires you will not be moving anywhere.

-The third sticker you will find on exterior of coach is information on tires and air pressure, on all coaches .
+The third sticker you will find on exterior of coach is information on tires and air pressure, related to your coach.